jspaaks/copier-template-for-c-projects/README.dev.md

 Change the value of `NFUZZY` to run more or fewer fuzzy tests.

 By default, testing includes running the generated tests on the generated content.
-Since this requires additional dependencies (e.g. Criterion and its dependencies, CMake, some build system like make, etc), it's sometimes convenient to skip those tests.
+Since this requires additional dependencies (e.g. Criterion and its dependencies, CMake, some build system like make, a C compiler, etc), it's sometimes convenient to skip those tests.
 To that end, they have been marked with a PyTest marker `inception` which should be used as follows in order to skip those tests: